“A thing of mesmerising beauty.”

 — Iarla Ó Lionáird on “The More Beautiful World

-Violinist Dejana Sekulič performiong her version of Sam Perkin’s unique work “Visualization” at the official opening of Musik Biennale Zagreb, Croatia (2024)
+Violinist Dejana Sekulič performing her version of Sam Perkin’s unique work “Visualization” at the official opening of Musik Biennale Zagreb, Croatia (2024)

 Paddington Trio performing Sam Perkin’s Piano Trio “Freakshow” at Janine Jansen’s Internationaal Kamermuziek Festival in Utrecht, The Netherlands (2024)